Type 1 Diabetes: Your Child's Role in Care

 Children with diabetes should participate in their treatment to the extent that is fitting for their age and experience with the disease.

 - Toddlers and preschool-aged children usually aren't able to do tasks for diabetes care such as giving insulin or checking blood sugar.
-As children get older, they generally cooperate with these tasks.
+As children get older, they typically cooperate with these tasks.

 - Children in elementary school can cooperate in all tasks required for their care.
-With maturity and experience, many children can test their blood sugar level with supervision.
+With maturity and experience, many children—with supervision—can test their blood sugar level.

 - Children in middle school or junior high school should be able to test their own blood sugar level.
 But they may need help during low blood sugar episodes.
-Some children can give insulin shots with supervision.
+Some children can give insulin shots as long as this happens with supervision.

 - Teens should be able to handle their care with appropriate supervision.
 Teens may choose to use an insulin pump instead of shots.
 If they choose to use a pump, they still need supervision from adults.